olle/talk-query-response/README.md

 _The dot-notation is not at all required, the query can use any syntax that fits the platform or programming language._

-The query has an address where responses should be sent to:
+The query has an address where responses should be sent back to:
 `library/books.sci-fi#42`.
 This is really important, not only in order to receive responses, but also to avoid coupling the sender to the query.
 We don't need to state who's publishing the query.
 The `reply-to` is just an